ls-root/loading/articles/Welcome to the new UI.md

 # An Excellent Thing: WebTUI

-You may have noticed that the design is inspired by a TUI—and yes, it is.
+You may have noticed that the design is inspired by a TUI-and yes, it is.
 This was made possible thanks to the awesome work of [IroncladDev](https://github.com/IroncladDev) and all the [contributors](https://github.com/webtui/webtui/graphs/contributors) of [WebTUI](https://github.com/webtui/webtui).
 It's a really great product with many well-designed components.
 It is definitely worth checking out.

 # The New Background